wonderbird/aircraftnoise/README.md

 1. JUnit4 based unit tests check the code on the lowest level.
 2. JUnit4 and RestAssured based integration tests check REST APIs.
 3. Webdriver.io, Chai and Mocha based end-to-end tests check the web ui and JavaScript.
+You can run the tests using `./scripts/run_integration_tests ./wdio.selenium.conf.js`

 ## Design Decisions